LeonhardTissen/LeonhardTissen/README.md

 <a href="https://paypal.me/warzeorg"><img src="paypalsmall.png" width="64"></a>
 <a href="https://steamcommunity.com/id/warzeegg/"><img src="steamsmall.png" width="64"></a>
 <hr>
-<p>Some other things about me is that I love tinkering with and building computers and computer-like electronics and I daily drive Linux on my main system.
-Join my Discord server if you want to have a chat!</p>
 <h3>Languages and Tools:</h3>
 <p>
 <a href="https://www.w3.org/html/" target="_blank" rel="noreferrer"> <img src="https://raw.githubusercontent.com/devicons/devicon/master/icons/html5/html5-original-wordmark.svg" alt="html5" width="40" height="40"/> </a>